 Don’t let the autumn season pass you by without at least one stop at a cider mill in Michigan or the midwest.

 Cuyahoga National Park in the fall season

-The Talimena Scenic Drive in Arkansas
+The Talimena Scenic Drive in Oklahoma

 Arkansas is one of the most underrated fall foliage viewing destinations in the United States.
-While most people visit New England for fall, we love planning a trip to Arkansas for its milder weather, vibrant fall colors, and lesser crowds.
+While most people visit New England for fall, we love planning a trip to Oklahoma for its milder weather, vibrant fall colors, and lesser crowds.
 One of our favorite fall foliage drives in the area is the Talimena Scenic Drive in the Ouachita mountains.
 This scenic drive is along the ridge of the Ouachita mountains and is great for seeing fall colors on the mountain slopes.
 The perfect time to drive the Talimena Scenic Drive is towards the end of September when peak color occurs in the area.
 We recommend starting in Mena, Arkansas and driving leisurely towards Talihina in Oklahoma, stopping at all the lookouts along the way.
 Some gems you will see along the way include a historic haunted cemetery, a tall rickety fire mountain, Wilhelmina State Park with its camping and nature trails, an old rail engine, and a couple of waterfalls.
 This drive is perfect for spending a weekend amidst fall foliage in Arkansas.

 Check out Ketki’s post on the Talimmena national scenic byway

 Here’s a scenic byway roadtrip highlight to visiting below

 Not surprising, visitors and locals come in droves during the fall season to the mountains and spectacular landscape to enjoy autumn season and the change to fall colors in the region.
 With many national and state parks to enjoy in the Southeast, you’ll find so much fall colors to see and enjoy below.

 Shenandoah National Park, Virginia